 The Department of Homeland Security (DHS) Office of Emergency Communications (OEC) supports and promotes communications capabilities used by emergency responders and government officials across the country.
 In its efforts to advance interoperability, OEC develops the National Emergency Communications Plan (NECP), which is the Nation’s strategic plan that establishes goals, objectives, and actions to enhance and improve interoperable and operable emergency communications.
 The 2014 NECP recognizes the broader nature of emergency communications, which includes interoperable communications for emergency medical personnel.

 To aid in 2014 NECP implementation, Congress authorized OEC to establish a demonstration project that leverages existing technologies and engages non-medical professionals to help establish or sustain statewide medical communications systems and utilize existing infrastructure to improve the delivery of rural medical care.
-OEC established the Rural Emergency Medical Communications Demonstration Project (REMCDP) to work with a public health or medical facility to examine communications barriers and identify solutions that enhance existing emergency communications infrastructure.
-Following a competitive selection process, DHS awarded $2,000,000 to the University of Mississippi Medical Center for its First Hands Program in September 2016.
+In 2016, OEC established the Rural Emergency Medical Communications Demonstration Project (REMCDP) to work with a public health or medical facility to examine communications barriers and identify solutions that enhance existing emergency communications infrastructure.
+Following a competitive selection process, DHS awarded $2,000,000 to the University of Mississippi Medical Center (UMMC) for its First Hands Program in September 2016.

 Details About the REMCDP Grant Opportunity